buberdds/TwigDebugBundle/README.markdown

 sf2TwigDebug
 ==========

-sf2TwigDebug is an easy to use template debugger intended as well for programmers then integrators.
+sf2TwigDebug is an easy to use template debugger intended for programmers as well as integrators.
-If you ever lost more than 5 seconds figuring our where was located the template of a specific portion of a webpage, or what controller did call the render for a template; this bundle is for you.
+If you have ever lost more than 5 seconds figuring out where a template for a specific portion of a webpage located, or which controller was calling the render for a template; this bundle is for you.

 Note that this project is still in a development/beta state.

-Requirement
+Requirements
 -----------

 - Symfony2